sistechy/Flicker/README.md

 ● Save the documents in cloud and local

-● Convert the documents into pdf
+● Convert the documents to pdf

 Technical Specifications:
 1. IDE: Xcode 11.5